erazlogo/obsidian-lit-notes-search/readme.md

 View a [demonstration](https://github.com/erazlogo/obsidian-lit-notes-search#demonstration) below.

-It is a version of a more elaborate script that I use to search my historical research notes (bascially "atomic" literature notes), incorporated in my [starter vault for historians](https://github.com/erazlogo/obsidian-history-vault).
+This is a version of a more elaborate script that I use to search my own research notes, incorporated in my [starter vault for historians](https://github.com/erazlogo/obsidian-history-vault).

 ## Search Features